m4lh2/node-red-contrib-googleapi-oauth2/README.md

 Node-RED node for Google APIs.

-This Node is based on the implementation by [74Labs](https://github.com/74Labs/node-red-contrib-google).
+This is a modified version of [this](https://github.com/pckhib/node-red-contrib-google-oauth2) package, originally based on the implementation by [74Labs](https://github.com/74Labs/node-red-contrib-google).
 It has been updated to use the latest version of the __googleapis__.
 Further the authorization workflows has been changed to __OAuth2__.

 ## Features